 - Dry and wet deposition

-- Graphical issuing of concentration, deposition and time series for chosen locations
+- Graphical display of concentration, deposition and time-series for any chosen locations

 - Editing of model parameters